 Exhibition focus Smart Manufacturing–

-Latency times of as little as one millisecond and a reliability of 99.999% also make the vision of Industrie 4.0 a reality: fully flexible, self-connected, autonomous production.
+Latency times of up to one millisecond and a reliability of 99.999% also make the vision of Industry 4.0 a reality: fully flexible, self-connected, autonomous production.
 This has a direct impact on people in almost all walks of life.

 Streets, buildings, squares, green spaces, restaurants, car parks – our smart venue is already a small city.
-Public life will change with 5G; at our smart venue these changes come alive.
+Public life will change with 5G, on our smart venue these changes will become visible and experienceable.